CJKu/pysilk/README.md

 $ sudo pip install Pygments
 Mac setup...
 Oops...I have forgotten
 ```
 Although iPython is not a must have, I strongly recommend you install this advanced shell, which has qtconsole and better integration with matplot.
-In qtconsol, output histogram of matplot is embedded inside console
 ![img](https://github.com/CJKu/pysilk/blob/master/img/ipython.png)

 # Steps